syncfusion-content/wpf-docs/wpf/TreeGrid/Getting-Started.md

 # Getting Started with WPF TreeGrid (SfTreeGrid)

-The SfTreeGrid is a data oriented control that displays the self-relational and hierarchical data in tree structure with columns.
+The [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid) is a data oriented control that displays the self-relational and hierarchical data in tree structure with columns.
 The data can be loaded on-demand also.

 ## Assembly Deployment